 Building new trust with blockchain

 Blockchains have been touted by technology experts around the world as the next big technological revolution, creating trust where trust never existed before and enabling technologies and services once thought of as science fiction.
-Researchers at CMU are focused on bringing these dreams of blockchain to fruition.
+Carnegie Mellon University CyLab researchers, many of whom are focusing on financial information risk management, are determined to bring these dreams of blockchain to fruition.

 Carnegie Mellon is turning blockchain hype into reality.